 Several disorders have symptoms similar to those found in Guillain-Barré, so doctors examine and question patients carefully before making a diagnosis.
 Collectively, the signs and symptoms form a certain pattern that helps doctors differentiate Guillain-Barré from other disorders.
 For example, physicians will note whether the symptoms appear on both sides of the body (most common in Guillain-Barré) and the quickness with which the symptoms appear (in other disorders, muscle weakness may progress over months rather than days or weeks).
 In Guillain-Barré, reflexes such as knee jerks are usually lost.
 Because the signals traveling along the nerve are slower, a nerve conduction velocity (NCV) test can give a doctor clues to aid the diagnosis.
 In Guillain-Barré patients, the cerebrospinal fluid that bathes the spinal cord and brain contains more protein than usual.
-Therefore a physician may decide to perform a spinal tap, a procedure in which the doctor inserts a needle into the patient's lower back to draw cerebrospinal fluid from the spinal column.
+Therefore a physician may decide to perform a spinal tap, a procedure in which a needle is inserted into the patient's lower back and a small amount of cerebrospinal fluid from the spinal column is withdrawn for study.

 How is Guillain-Barré syndrome treated?